 Prior to germination, however, newly-planted grass seeds are highly vulnerable to being blown away or washed away by wind and rainwater.
-This leaves you with a patchy turf that has unsightly bare spots in the sections where the seeds were blown away.
+This leaves you with patchy turf that has unsightly bare spots in the sections where the seeds were blown away.

 Another reason to cover your newly-seeded lawn with straw mulching is to prevent the grass seeds from damage due to excessive exposure to sunlight.
-Straw also acts as a visual screen to discourage birds and other small animals from digging holes feeding on the newly-planted grass seeds.
+Straw also acts as a visual screen to discourage birds and other small animals from digging holes and feeding on the newly-planted grass seeds.

 Finally, as the straw decomposes over time, it adds nutrients into the soil, which is beneficial for the growth of the newly-planted grass seeds.